Our Mission is Safety

 Injury Facts.
 Non-traffic incidents include those occurring on driveways, in parking lots or on private property.

-NSC research reveals about 18% of these deaths occurred at road crossings or intersections.
+NSC research reveals almost 18% of these deaths occurred at road crossings or intersections.
 Lack of visibility because of low lighting at night also plays a factor in these deaths.

 Here's a scary statistic: Children are more than twice as likely to be hit by a car and killed on Halloween than on any other day of the year.
 In 2017, October ranked No. 2 in motor vehicle deaths by month, with 3,700.
 July is No. 1, with 3,830 deaths.